Tromsø Airport, Skattøra: Facilities

 The airport was situated at Skattøra in what was then Tromsøysund Municipality, in today's Tromsø, some 6 km north of the city center.
 The predominant structure at the airport was the twin hangar building.
 It consists of two concrete arch triplets which carry the roof.
 Inside the hangar is split in two with a reinforced wall.
 The structure measures 2000 m2.
 There were two slipways, one falling down from the hangar and one further north.
 There was a 63 m pier which ran out from the airport, with a small building at the end.
 A reinforced wall was built to protect aircraft from attack.

 From 1937 to 1945 there was an aeradio at the airport.
 It was then merged and taken over by and co-located with Tromsø Radio.
 The airport had a control tower situated in the former fire station.
 From 1947 to 1957 Tromsø Air Traffic Control Center was situated in a subterranean facility at Marielund.
 Its area of operation covered from Trøndelag and north in Norway, as well as the Atlantic Ocean out to Svalbard, Jan Mayen and Iceland.

 Luftwaffe installed a subterranean fuel depot.
-It was taken over by Norsk Brændselolje, which was again taken over by British Petroleum.
+It was taken over by Norsk Brændselolje, which was again taken over by BP.
 At its peak eight people were employed with the fuel service.
 Shell was responsible for aviation fuel from 1945 to 1972.
 The base had from 1947 a post office and from 1949 a general store.
 Both were closed in 1969.